mincong-h/mincong-h.github.io/_posts/2017-04-06-oca-review-8-notes.md

 - The method `finalize` will not be called more than once for the same instance.
 - A group of instances with no external references forms an island of isolation. which is eligible for garbage collection.
+- A garbage collector is a low-priority thread, and its exact execution time will depend on the OS.
+The OS will start this thread if it needs to claim unused space.
+You can only be sure how many objects are eligible for GC.

 ## Java Core APIs